Balaji-Ganesh/CrowdHelp-Blockchain-based-crowdfunding-platform/README.md

    ![](docs/CampaignCreation/2_ApproveWalletForCreation.png)
 4. After successful creation, navigates to the homepage that shows the newly created campaign.
    ![](docs/CampaignCreation/3_NewCampaignCreated.png)
-5. [Page Appearance] When fundraiser clicks on the campaign which they had created.
+5. [Page Appearance] When fundraiser clicks on the campaign which they had created. <br/> Notice that, both are of same addresses, the connected wallet address (at top-right) and in the _Wallet address of Fundraiser_.
    ![](docs/CampaignCreation/4_CampaignPageToFundRaiser.png)
-6. [Page Appearance] When public/backer clicks on the campaign which others had created.
+6. [Page Appearance] When public/backer clicks on the campaign which others had created. <br/> Notice that, both are of different addresses, the connected wallet address (at top-right) and in the _Wallet address of Fundraiser_.
    ![](docs/CampaignCreation/5_CampaignPageToPublic.png)

 ### **3. Contributing to campaigns**

 1. Select the campaign you would like to fund/contribute.
 2. Enter the amount >= minimum amount and click on **Contribute funds**.
+Click on **Confirm** to finish authentication with the wallet.
    ![](docs/Contributing/1_ContributingMinimumAmount.png)
 3. Status of contribution